mkchuprin/BestPix/README.md

 ##  Setup
 1. Import your iPhone's photos to your Mac, official instructions [here](https://support.apple.com/en-us/HT201302#importmac)
-2. Open your terminal
+2. Open your terminal:
-   1. To install the package, run `pip3 install BestPix`
+   1. To install, run `pip3 install BestPix`
+   2. To start, run `reveal`
-   2. To see the results, first, run `reveal`, then use your internet browser to go to `localhost:8442`
+3. To see the best pictures, go to `localhost:8442` in your browser